NinerXrayBravoTwoTwo/MetabolicGames/README.md

 ## LICENSE GPL - 3

-## DiSclAMERS
+## DISCLAIMERS

-This software is not affiliated with,  sponsored by, or compensated by any health care industry company or glucose montitoring company
-In particular although I get my data from both Keto-Mojo and Nutrisense neiter of these companies have contributed to this work or provided renumeration.
-This software has nothing to do with them
+This software is not affiliated with, sponsored by, or compensated by any health care industry company or glucose monitoring company.
+Neither Keto-Mojo or Nutrisense companies have contributed to this work or provided any renumeration.
+This software has nothing to do with them.

 Furthermore: